lndecastro/Teaching_with_AI/TaLwAI/Module5_ClassDelivery.md

 AI accelerates the creation of these elements while allowing you to customize them for different audiences, difficulty levels, or class modalities.

+> **Note:** All foundational models' apps and general purpose models should be capable of creating the assets described here.
+We sampled some just to help guiding you through this process.

 ### A. Storytelling With AI Tools

 Storytelling supports attention, memory, and emotional connection.
 AI enables you to generate rich, contextualized stories that illustrate course concepts.